Photovoltaic solar energy: what it is and how it works

 Countries with the highest production of photovoltaic energy

-The percentage of electrical energy generated by solar photovoltaic energy in the world has experienced significant growth in recent years.
-According to data from the International Renewable Energy Agency (IRENA), at the end of 2020, the installed capacity of solar photovoltaic energy worldwide reached 773 gigawatts (GW).
+The share of electricity generated by solar photovoltaics worldwide has seen significant growth in recent years.
+According to data from the International Renewable Energy Agency (IRENA), by the end of 2020, the global installed capacity of solar photovoltaic energy reached 773 gigawatts (GW).

-According to the International Energy Agency (IEA) Renewables 2021 report, in 2020, solar photovoltaics was responsible for around 3% of global electricity generation in the world.
+According to the International Energy Agency (IEA) Renewables 2021 report, in 2020, solar photovoltaics were responsible for around 3% of global electricity generation worldwide.

-Below is a table with some of the main countries in terms of photovoltaic energy generation in 2022.
+Below is a table showing some of the top countries in terms of photovoltaic power generation in 2022.

 Country